 Still I was far from having an understanding what had happened with the shattering of my Adventist faith, and very far from knowing just what I did believe.
 After moving (fleeing?) to California from Tennessee, and another very dark period, I went into psychotherapy with a therapist who recognized the spiritual dimension of my dis-ease.
 Through him I became acquainted with the work of the Swiss psychiatrist, C. G. Jung.
 In Jung's voluminous, very deep and challenging writings I found a connection between psychology and spirituality, as well for the first time a coherent way of understanding my experience as a spiritual journey.
 I also discovered Joseph Campbell’s work on mythology.
 Jung and Campbell’s many references to esoteric spiritual traditions opened new doors for me.
 Jungian psychology became the foundation upon which I began building a new perspective of the world and my place in it.

 In my late twenties, after a few aborted attempts to do something "practical," I entered the University of California, Santa Barbara to finally finish college with a degree in religious studies.
 For the first time in my life, after years of education in small Adventist schools, on a state university campus of over fifteen thousand students I encountered teachers who seemed to be my allies.
 Having dismissed Christianity along with Adventism, I initially planned to focus my studies on Eastern religions.
 But then I took a course in western mysticism taught by the wonderful Walter Capps in which we read the works of a number of Christian mystics.
 I was astonished to discover a vital facet of Christianity totally unlike the tradition in which I had grown up.
-I was also fortunate in taking several early Christianity classes from Marvin Meyer, a now well known scholar of early Christianity and Gnosticism who happened to be teaching at UCSB the year I was there.
+I was also fortunate in taking several early Christianity and Hellenistic religion classes from Marvin Meyer, a now well known scholar of early Christianity and Gnosticism who happened to be teaching at UCSB the year I was there.
 I was fascinated by accounts of the historical origins of Christianity that differed greatly from what I had been taught in my many years of Adventist indoctrination.
 (As an Adventist, I had the idea that, except for the robes and beards, Jesus and the disciples were very much like the Adventist elders who led weekly church services!)
 For the first time since my disillusionment with Adventism, I began to see in Christianity a valid expression of spirituality and ended up taking more classes on Christianity than Eastern traditions.
 The history of Christianity and the Bible continue to fascinate me, and over the years I have built a small library of books on those topics.

 After finishing my BA, I went to graduate school to become a psychotherapist with a special interest in the interplay of spiritual and psychological issues.
 One of my areas of specialization is doing psychotherapy with former members of fundamentalist-type religions (which by my broad definition includes SDA), and have written a few professional papers on the psychological issues such a background tends to produce.(3)